 - ¼ cup fresh lime juice

-- 1 tbsp chef merito's carne asada seasoning
+- 1 tablespoon chef merito's carne asada seasoning

 - ½ tsp chipotle chile powder